Dates and Times

 About the company

 Phosphoros began in 2015 in a NW London Refugee Housing Project when one of the young men told his caseworker he would like to tell his story.
-We created two plays with 13 former unaccompanied minor actors and continue to only work with this group.
+We created two plays – including the acclaimed Dear Home Office – with thirteen former unaccompanied minor actors and continue to only work with this group.
 Theatre is our resistance.